hcasse/Orchid/doc/base.md

 ## User Interface Work

-Basically a page is translated into an HTML page by calling the `gen`() function on page that is propagated to `gen`() function of component.
+Basically a page is translated into an HTML page by calling the `gen`() function on page that is propagated to `gen`() function of components.
 This means that any component can generate any HTML content to manage itself.
 The parameter of these functions is called *out* and is basically an object supporting a function `write`(*text*) to write *text* to the resulting HTML.

 After this initial generation phase, exchanges between the application and the HTTP client start (on behave of the client as it is enforced by HTTP protocol).
 From the client, these messages are used to trigger functions in the page or in the components (function `receive`(*message*, *handler*)). *message* is a dictionnary containing at least the key `id`, the identifier of the component it targets and a key `action` identifying the action the component has to undertake.
 Notice that other keys may also be passed.